 Directors are eligible to receive stock options and DSUs granted pursuant to the Company's Equity Plans.
 The Compensation Committee makes recommendation to the Board to approve stock option and DSU grants for each director.
-During the most recently completed financial year, the Company granted a total of 1,243,854 incentive stock options and 450,370 DSUs to its directors.
-Of the incentive stock options and DSUs granted, 730,000 and 180,000 respectively were issued in February 2020 representing the annual grant that was deferred in 2019 due to a Company-imposed blackout being in effect.
+During the most recently completed financial year, the Company granted a total of 2,392,025 incentive stock options and 1,447,298 DSUs to its directors (of which 1,026,248 incentive stock options and 113,665 DSUs were granted in February 2022 instead of December 2021, due to a Company imposed blackout at the time of the 2021 annual grant).